-Belize’s most southern district the Toledo District has the nation’s largest Mayan population, but many Garifuna, Creole and Mestizo, people also call the district home (as do an increasing number of North American immigrants).
+Toledo District is Belize’s most southern district and has the nation’s largest Mayan population.
+Many Garifuna, Creole and Mestizo, people also call the district home (as do an increasing number of North American immigrants).
 Toledo is equally ecologically diverse.
 Those who love diving, snorkeling, fly-fishing and sailing will find Belize’s best kept nautical secret in the deep-south.
 Inland adventurer seekers can spend days in the jungle kayaking, river-tubing, exploring caves and visiting Maya ruins like Lubaantun and Nim Li Punit.

 Mayan life in Toledo goes far beyond ancient stones.
 Toledo’s Mayan home stay programs bring visitors into the homes of local families, where they take part in daily activities, crafts and annual events like the Deer Dance festival.
 Mayan families enjoy sharing their culture with you.
 Learn to make tortillas in a traditional home, Listen to the tranquil sounds of the Maya harp or marimba being played by elders.
 Meet new friends and share new experiences, perfect for families with children.

 The waters off Toledo offer some of the best fishing in Belize.
 Fly, trolling, spin; it’s all available year round.
 There is an abundance of game fish Likebonefish, tarpon, and permit that Live in the coastal waters of Southern Belize.
 Guides are expert local fishermen who can take you to their favorite spots.

 Made up off four different islands, the Snake Cayes are perfect for a day trip of kayaking, snorkeling, or just relaxing on the beach.
 There are several established dive sites as well.
 Hundreds of sea birds and endangered manatees lives in the habitat around the cayes.